WhatAKitty/react-fetch-mock/README.md

 // if __dev__ is true, it will back the data you defined in mock directory fetch('/api/path', options);
 fetch('/api/path', {
+  delay: 2000,      // /api/path will delayed after 2000ms.
+Most of suitation, this won't be used usually.
   method: 'POST',
   headers: {
     'Content-Type': 'application/json',